-Discovering any type of problem to your bath shower faucet can be enough to send you running for the telephone to call the first available plumber.
-However, by following a few steps, you will find that you can undertake repair without the assistance of a professional.
+Discovering any type of problem with your bath shower faucet can be enough to send you running for the telephone to call the first available plumber.
+However, by following a few steps, you will find that you can undertake the repair without the assistance of a professional.

 Step 1 - Disconnect Water

 Begin by turning off the water supply to the bathroom to reduce the risk of damage resulting from the potential escape of water.

 Though you may have noticed a problem with the visible section of the bath shower faucet, this is likely to have been caused by the mechanisms that are hidden beneath the bathtub or behind the wall.
 In addition, the fasteners that secure the faucets in place will be below the surface.

 You will need to remove the relevant panels to gain access to them with the help of a screwdriver.
 This process will also be necessary if you have noticed a leak but are not sure where it is coming from.
 Remove the panel and use a flashlight to help you inspect the pipes and mechanisms.

 Some problems that can affect a bath shower faucet, such as leaks or reduced water pressure or flow, may not even be as a result of any damage but rather be due to a build-up of debris and/or mineral deposits.

 You can rectify this by using a wrench or a pair of pliers to remove the parts that are causing the problem.
 Deposit the parts in a container filled with white vinegar and leave it to soak for a short while before using a scrubbing brush to scrub away the blockage.
 Don’t overlook the threads of nuts and bolts where deposits can also build up.

 Step 4 - Look at Wear and Tear